The 7 Best Short Term Loans for Bad Credit

 A short-term loan may not always be the best way to get emergency cash.
 Before you borrow, try to think of other options.

-Some other ideas for quick access to funds include borrowing from a relative or trusted friend, selling some items you no longer need, or opening a credit card with a reasonable interest rate.
+Some other ideas for quick access to funds include borrowing from a relative or trusted friend, selling some items you no longer need, or opening a credit card with a reasonable interest rate for the loan amount you need.

 About the Author